runningcode/fladle/README.md

 ### testShards
 Overrides the number of automatically determined test shards for Flank to use.
 Uses Flanks default value when not specified.

+### shardTime
+The amount of time tests within a shard should take.
+When set to > 0, the shard count is dynamically set based on time up to the maximmum limit defined by maxTestShards 2 minutes (120) is recommended.
+default: -1 (unlimited)

 ### repeatTests
 The number of times to repeat each test.
 Uses Flanks default value when not specified.